 - Process Consulting: I advise and help in process areas such as organization, planning, objective setting, quality management, performance management, team building, conflict resolution and change management

-- Project Planning: In this process I decide as to what work needs to be done and who’s to do it, the timetable, costs involved and methods of monitoring and controlling progress.
+- Project Planning: In this process, I decide as to what work needs to be done and who’s to do it, the timetable, costs involved and methods of monitoring and controlling progress.
 These preliminary assessments are then further evolved into much more detailed project schedules.
 This enables him to specify particular service that’d be needed to deliver at each stage.
 Planning helps in rendering time bound actions and controlling operations.

-- Data Collection: The first stage in any assignment is collection of data about the client organization.
-Data collected can then be related to environment in which it exists, the type of organizations, it objectives, policies, strategies, procedures and workflows.
+- Data Collection: The first stage in any assignment is the collection of data about the client organization.
+Data collected can then be related to the environment in which it exists, the type of organizations, it objectives, policies, strategies, procedures and workflows.
 The data are collected also through interviews, meetings and observations.
-In complex assignments I may make a detailed investigation into the overall situation in which the organization currently dwells, its culture as well as management style.
+In complex assignments, I may make a detailed investigation into the overall situation in which the organization currently dwells, its culture as well as the management style.
 I can also conduct attitude or opinion surveys to elicit information and data relating to the problem.

 - Analysis: In the analysis stage, the complex mass of data and information are closely examined to find key elements.
 Analysis facilitates the orderly arrangement of data into logical patterns, thus promoting understanding and pointing the way to an appropriate diagnosis of the problem.
 Analysis concentrates on facts but also subject opinions to critical examination in order to establish the extent to which they are founded on fact.
 The aim of the analysis will be to provide a precise structure and meaning for the assignment, which will serve as a means of communication and enable those involved to make their judgement within a clearly defined framework.

-- Diagnosis: In this process I identify the root cause or causes of problems or the real needs of the organization in the area under review.
-A good diagnosis will be based on rigorous analysis and will establish not only the immediate factors to be taken into account but the long term causes or implications.
+- Diagnosis: In this process, I identify the root cause or causes of problems or the real needs of the organization in the area under review.
+A good diagnosis will be based on rigorous analysis and will establish not only the immediate factors to be taken into account, but the long term causes or implications.
 As far as possible the diagnosis will be specific, but it might be necessary to present a general picture of the context in which the situation has arisen which has promoted the need for action.

 - Recommendation: The recommendations flow logically from analysis and diagnosis.
 There will inevitably be alternative solutions or courses of action which will have to be evaluated.
 Good consultants will always formulate their recommendations in conjunctions with their clients.
-This will involve testing the alternatives and this is often an interactive process as through further analysis and discussion, the way forward becomes clearer.
+This will involve testing the alternatives and this is often an interactive process as, through further analysis and discussion, the way forward becomes clearer.
 The recommendations and the timetable and costs of implementation.

 - Feedback: Though the recommendations are formulated jointly with the client, it is necessary to make necessary feedback of the recommendations.
 The feedback may take the shape of a formal document, in a highly readable form.
-At time oral presentations with supporting data may be made available.
+At time oral presentations with supporting, data may be made available.